+Protests of this Grenville policy were widespread.
+James Otis, a leader in Massachusetts, wrote The Rights of the British Colonies Asserted and Proved, using similar arguments to those he had used early against the Writs of Assistance.
 Bitter Yankee distillers helped to arrange a non-importation boycott of British goods.
 That idea, adopted by a town meeting of Bostonians, later spread to other areas in New England and New York.
 Colonial opposition, however, was often couched in constitutional, not economic, terms.
 Most Americans of the day agreed that Parliament had the right to regulate trade for the empire, as they had done with the Molasses Act of 1733 and the earlier Acts of Trade.
 However, the Sugar Act was not trade regulation.
 Its specific aim was to raise revenue.
 Americans were accustomed to being taxed by their own assemblies, but not by a faraway Parliament where they were not represented.
-It was during the protests of 1764 the cry of “no taxation without representation” was first widely heard.
+It was during the protests of 1764 the cry of “No Taxation without Representation” was first widely heard.

 The impact of this legislation was magnified by other unpopular programs being introduced by the Grenville government at essentially the same time.